NETWAYS/check_logstash/README.md

                                      The percentage relative to the heap size limit on which to be a warning result.
         --heap-usage-threshold-crit CRIT
                                      The percentage relative to the heap size limit on which to be a critical result.
+        --cpu-usage-threshold-warn WARN
+                                     The percentage of CPU usage on which to be a warning result.
+        --cpu-usage-threshold-crit CRIT
+                                     The percentage of CPU usage on which to be a critical result.
         --inflight-events-warn WARN  Threshold for inflight events to be a warning result.
 Use min:max for a range.
         --inflight-events-crit CRIT  Threshold for inflight events to be a critical result.
 Use min:max for a range.
     -h, --help                       Show this message